radeonxray/UFO-Exam/README.md

 Based on our experience and if you want to create a new JavaScript-project that is able to lay down some coding standards and be suitable for a large team development, we can only highly recommend giving TypeScript a look.
 The learning curve can be tricky and the documentation for modules can sometimes be missing, but our team felt it was worth the hassle and extra hours in the end.
 Should TypeScript maintains its [popularity](https://insights.stackoverflow.com/survey/2018#most-loved-dreaded-and-wanted), the documentation will slowly and surely follow.

-We sadly didn't have time to go into all the topics and benefits related to TypeScript (and there are quite a few, such as [ECMAScript 5 + 6, transpiler to ECMAScript 3](https://blog.appdynamics.com/engineering/the-benefits-of-migrating-from-javascript-to-typescript/), ["Syntax sugar"](https://medium.com/@auxx/typescript-pros-and-cons-873529634099), browser compatibility and a lot of more), but if we did successfully catch your interest for learning more about TypeScript, we would highly recommend you to go learn about _interface_ and _[strict null checking](https://shinesolutions.com/2017/01/06/writing-safer-code-with-typescript-strict-null-checks-type-guards/)_, since both these topics can be used in conjunction with _static typing_ to great effect!
+We sadly didn't have time to go into all the topics and benefits related to TypeScript (and there are quite a few, such as [ECMAScript 5 + 6, transpiler to ECMAScript 3](https://blog.appdynamics.com/engineering/the-benefits-of-migrating-from-javascript-to-typescript/), ["Syntax sugar"](https://medium.com/@auxx/typescript-pros-and-cons-873529634099), browser compatibility and a lot of more), but if we did successfully catch your interest for learning more about TypeScript, we would highly recommend you to go learn about _[interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html)_ and _[strict null checking](https://shinesolutions.com/2017/01/06/writing-safer-code-with-typescript-strict-null-checks-type-guards/)_, since both these topics can be used in conjunction with _static typing_ to great effect!

 _![Picture P](/BlogAssignment/thewildwest.jpg)_